federicoverly/Portfolio/README.md

 ### Firebase

-Firestore is used for the storage of videos.
+Firestore is used for the storage of videos and the deploy.
 Make sure to explore [firebase](https://firebase.google.com/)

 ### React-router-dom